Melania Trump was in no rush to move into the White House — that’s when she renegotiated her prenup, a new book says - The Boston Globe

 When Melania Trump stayed behind in New York after her husband’s presidential inauguration, she said it was because she didn’t want to interrupt their then-10-year-old son Barron’s school year.
 News stories at the time concentrated on an apparent frostiness between the first couple and the exorbitant taxpayer costs to protect Melania and Barron away from Washington.

-The campaign had been full of harsh news about Trump's alleged sexual indiscretions and infidelities, from the "grab them by the p---y" Access Hollywood tape to an affair with Playboy Playmate Karen McDougal; Melania learned new details from the media coverage, Jordan writes.
+The campaign had been full of harsh news about Trump’s alleged sexual indiscretions and infidelities, from the Access Hollywood tape to an affair with Playboy Playmate Karen McDougal; Melania learned new details from the media coverage, Jordan writes.

 Advertisement